 What to Do If you Feel Your Anti-Depressant Has Caused Memory Loss?

 If you feel that you are experiencing memory loss as a result of taking antidepressants you should certainly see your doctor as quickly as possible.
 Your doctor is going to be able to better evaluate your condition and determine if you are in fact experiencing issues that are a result of your medication.
-They can help to adjust your dosage, put you on a different medication, and evaluate the issues that are causing you concern so that you can get back to living your life.
+They can help to adjust your dosage, suggest other antidepressant alternatives, put you on a different medication, and evaluate the issues that are causing you concern so that you can get back to living your life.

 If you feel that you have taken medication in the long term that has caused mental fogginess or that may have caused memory loss you may also be able to sue the maker of the medication or pursue some other form of legal action against them.
 This will do a few things, first, it will help establish that you were affected negatively by their medication, it may help you get compensation that you need to live in your new state of being, and it can help you to get your life back on track.
 You do need the help and the support your doctor however to help prove that you are suffering as a result of the medication that you took and not some other issue that you might not be aware of.
 In many cases, a medical company is going to work to try to disprove that you are experiencing ill effects as a result of the medication that you have taken.